FrHorschig/kant-search-database/README.md

 ## Development

 To simplify the application, the volumes with their numbers and the works with their abbreviations are inserted into the database via SQL scripts in the `data` directory.
+Simple consecutive numbers are used to keep the order of these data scripts.

 ### Development setup